Virtual Reiki-infused Sound Healing and Meditation Class!

 • Eye pillow: hand towel, tie or scarf

-These online classes will be conducted using Zoom’s video conferencing, which provides an option to turn off the video at any time, supporting your privacy and facilitating a reduction in distractions.
-For first-time attendees, a signed release of liability form will be needed, which you can access by clicking here.
-Once this form has been received, along with payment via PayPal (click here), an email will be sent to you with the link and meeting ID to join the class.
-I look forward to being of service to you!
+This online group gathering will be conducted using Zoom’s video conferencing, which provides an option to turn off the your audio/video at any time, supporting privacy and facilitating a reduction in distractions.
+For first-time attendees, signed release of liability/waiver forms will be needed.
+Once these forms have been received, along with payment via PayPal, an email will be sent to you with the link and meeting ID to join the class.
+We look forward to being of service to you!

 Virtual Community Gathering Practice Tips